Fleeym/GDPack/README.md

   "cache": {}
 }
 ```
 GDPack also uses the manifest system to cache files that it detected moving to the Resources folder of the game.
 This is so that it can reduce pack switching times when setting small packs with a large vanilla cache.
-(Coming soon)

 # Building from source
 At the moment you can only build this from source.
 This is how I do it.